melcogithub/melco-renderer-bootstrap/README.md

 # Melco Renderer Bootstrap

-This is demo for react+typescript web app using melco renderer library.
+This is demo for a Pure JS example of melco renderer with < 50 lines of code and no functionality.
 This demo can be viewed at:

 [https://melcoint.github.io/simplejs-bootstrap-demo/](https://melcoint.github.io/simplejs-bootstrap-demo/)